GrahamM/CCDigitalHygroTherm/ReadMe.txt

 Precompiled HEX
 ---------------
-If all you need is a hex file, there is a precompiled .hex file in dist/default/production.
+If all you need is a hex file, there is a precompiled .hex file (PIC16-CurrentCost-HygroTherm-Framework.X.production.hex) in the dist/default/production directory.

 EnviR Output
 ------------